awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

   assumed to be a contiguous block of bytes without any further internal structure of relevance to BP.

-- The non-transmissible data type `BPQueueingMode` has three distinguishable values, indicating how payloads handed over by client protocols for transmission are being buffered in the BP:
+- The non-transmissible data type `BPQueueingMode` has five distinguishable values, indicating how payloads handed over by client protocols for transmission are being buffered in the BP: